elkowar/eww/docs/src/configuration.md

 In the example given above, the value of `foo` will start out as `"whatever"`, and will change whenever a new line is appended to `/tmp/some_file`.

 These are particularly useful when you want to apply changes instantaneously when an operation happens if you have a script that can monitor some value on its own.
-Volume, brighness, workspaces that get added/removed at runtime, monitoring currently focused desktop/tag, etc. are the most common usecases of this type of variable.
+Volume, brightness, workspaces that get added/removed at runtime, monitoring currently focused desktop/tag, etc. are the most common usecases of this type of variable.
 These are particularly efficient and should be preffered if possible.